Franz Liszt: Early life

-Franz Liszt was born to Anna Liszt (née Maria Anna Lager) and Adam Liszt on 22 October 1811, in the village of Doborján (Raiding) in Sopron County, in the Kingdom of Hungary, which was part of the Habsburg monarchy.
+Franz Liszt was born to Anna Liszt (née Maria Anna Lager) and Adam Liszt on 22 October 1811, in the village of Doborján (now Raiding, Austria) in Sopron County, in the Kingdom of Hungary, which was part of the Habsburg monarchy.
 (Note: His birthplace is now a museum.
 Throughout his life, he claimed to be Magyar, rather than German, and referred to Hungary as his homeland.
-When later in his life he gave charity concerts in Hungary, he sometimes appeared wearing national dress.(Walker 1987)) Liszt's father was a land steward in the service of Prince Nikolaus II Esterházy; a keen amateur musician, he played the piano, guitar and flute, and knew Haydn and Hummel personally.
+When later in his life he gave charity concerts in Hungary, he sometimes appeared wearing national dress.
+(Walker 1987)) Liszt's father was a land steward in the service of Prince Nikolaus II Esterházy; a keen amateur musician, he played the piano, guitar and flute, and knew Joseph Haydn and Johann Nepomuk Hummel personally.
 A renowned child prodigy, Franz began to improvise at the piano from before the age of five, and his father diligently encouraged his progress.
 Franz also found exposure to music through attending Mass, as well as travelling Romani bands that toured the Hungarian countryside.
 His first public concert was in Sopron in 1820 at the age of nine; its success led to further appearances in Pressburg and for Prince Nikolaus' court in Eisenstadt.
 The publicity led to a group of wealthy sponsors offering to finance Franz's musical education in Vienna.

 There, Liszt received piano lessons from Carl Czerny, who in his own youth had been a student of Beethoven and Hummel.
 Czerny, already extremely busy, had only grudgingly agreed to hear Liszt play, and had initially refused to entertain the idea of regular lessons.
 Being so impressed by the initial audition, however, Czerny taught Liszt regularly, free of charge, for the next eighteen months, at which point he felt he had nothing more to teach.
 Liszt remained grateful to his former teacher, later dedicating to him the Transcendental Études on their 1830 republication.
 Liszt also received lessons in composition from Antonio Salieri, the accomplished music director of the Viennese court who had previously taught Beethoven and Schubert.
 Like Czerny, Salieri was highly impressed by Liszt's improvisation and sight-reading abilities.